 Pros

-• 18-month battery — no charging needed
+- ✓ 18-month battery — no charging needed

-• Smooth thumb control learning curve
+- ✓ Smooth thumb control with low learning curve

-• Compact, right-hand-friendly shape
+- ✓ Compact, right-hand-friendly shape

 Cons

-• Single device connection only
+- ✗ Single device connection only

-• No tilt adjustment
+- ✗ No tilt adjustment

-$39.99 | Buy on Amazon
+$49.99 | Buy on Amazon

-What makes the M575S extraordinary at its price: an 18-month AA battery.
+What makes the M575S exceptional at its price: an 18-month AA battery.
 No charging, no cables, no anxiety about dying mid-meeting.
 Bluetooth or Logi Bolt wireless for a clean desk.
 And it’s quiet enough that you won’t bother anyone around you.

 The S update over the original M575 adds encrypted wireless for business users and slightly smoother tracking.
 If you’re shopping for a first trackball or want a budget option that genuinely works, start here.
+Sale prices regularly dip to $30–40 — worth setting an alert.

 3. Kensington SlimBlade Pro — Best for Ambidextrous Users